Germany: Olaf Scholz faces questions from lawmakers | DW | 12.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The new German chancellor is facing the first parliamentary question session of his tenure.
-The coronavirus pandemic is expected to top the agenda on a day Germany reported a record number of cases.
+The coronavirus pandemic tops the agenda on a day Germany reported a record number of infections.

-Germany's new Chancellor Olaf Scholz is set to address parliament on Wednesday and answer questions from lawmakers.
+German Chancellor Olaf Scholz addressed the Bundestag on Wednesday to answer questions from lawmakers.

-Scholz — who gave his first briefing to parliament as chancellor in December — was set to start with an opening statement about his government's plans.
-After that, he faces questions on this and other topics, including the coronavirus pandemic and the issue of mandatory vaccines.
+Scholz — who gave his first briefing to parliament as chancellor in December — opened with a statement about his government's plans.
+After that, he faced questions on this and other topics, including the coronavirus pandemic and the issue of mandatory vaccines.

 The session comes as Germany reported a record number of new daily COVID cases, surpassing 80,000 for the first time.

-DW's chief political editor Michaela Küfner said that lawmakers would "freely admit" that plans to prevent the wave of infections due to the highly contagious omicron variant "fell between the cracks with the handover of government at the end of last year."
+The decision to be vaccinated was "not a decision you make just for yourself, and that's why mandatory vaccination is the right thing to do," Scholz said.

+As Scholz had begun to speak, members of the far-right Alternative for Germany (AfD) held up placards bearing the words "Freedom instead of division."
+The lawmakers lowered their signs after a warning from Bundestag President Bärbel Bas that such actions were not acceptable in the chamber.

-Scholz's address will be followed by debates on the plans of individual ministries in the German government which will take place until Friday.
+Scholz's address is being followed by debates on the plans of individual ministries in the German government which will take place until Friday.

 On Wednesday, Interior Minister Nancy Faeser — from Scholz's own center-left Social Democrats (SPD) — was set to speak, as well as Justice Minister Marco Buschmann, of the neoliberal Free Democrats and Foreign Minister Annalena Baerbock from the environmentalist Greens.